florianholzapfel/express-restify-mongoose/index.md

 #### access
 <span class="label label-primary" title="type">function (req[, done])</span>

 Returns or yields 'private', 'protected' or 'public'.
-It is called on GET, POST and PUT requests and filters out the fields defined in [private](#private) and [protected](#protected)
+It is called on GET, POST and PUT requests and filters out the fields defined in [private](#private) and [protected](#protected).

 ##### Examples